 Adverse effects on historic properties under Section 106 will also be considered adverse effects under NEPA, which are distinct from substantial changes under CEQA.
-Although the majority of the process of identifying significant cultural resources and assessing impacts to these cultural resources is guided by the Section 106 PA, the terminology differs among the three laws (NEPA, NHPA, and CEQA), as discussed in more detail in Section 3.17.5, Methods for Evaluating Impacts.
+Although the majority of the process of identifying significant cultural resources and assessing impacts to these cultural resources is guided by the Section 106 PA, the terminology differs among the three laws (NEPA, NHPA, and CEQA), as discussed in more detail in Section 3.17.5.
+Methods for Evaluating Impacts.
 This analysis assesses impacts to historic or cultural resources under NEPA, historic properties under Section 106, and historical resources under CEQA.
 In addition, Section 106 and NEPA define impacts differently.
 Section 106 refers to adverse effects, which are found when a project may alter, directly or indirectly, any of the characteristics of a historic property that qualify the property for inclusion in the NRHP in a manner that would diminish the property's integrity, including its location, design, setting, materials, workmanship, feeling, or association.
 Adverse effects may include reasonably foreseeable effects caused by the project that may occur later in time, be farther removed in distance, or be cumulative.
 A significant impact to a cultural resource under NEPA is determined by the context, intensity, and duration of the effect.
 As stated in Section 3.17.6, Affected Environment, there is a single resource considered significant only under CEQA (Table 3.17-13); however, this resource is analyzed under the Bakersfield Station-F Street (LGA) documents (Authority 2016a, 2016d).
 Therefore, impacts to this resource will not be discussed further in the current analysis.

 The impacts analysis for archaeological historic properties identified in the Bakersfield to Palmdale Project Section APE, as documented in the Bakersfield to Palmdale Project Section ASR (Authority 2019e), is summarized in Table 3.17-14.
 As indicated in Table 3.17-14, all archaeological properties within the APE would be potentially subject to direct adverse effects from construction of one or more of the B-P Build Alternatives under consideration.
 Due to the inaccessibility of a number of locations during field surveys, the archaeological resources listed in Table 3.17-14 are assumed eligible for the NRHP.
 Future survey efforts and phased identification may prove listed resources ineligible for inclusion in the NRHP, or may identify additional archaeological resources not listed here.
 These direct adverse effects would result from permanent impacts and include grading, tunneling, drilling, utilities installation, road widening, and realignments for construction of grade separations, equipment staging, and travel along access routes to transport materials and personnel to and from construction areas.
-These construction activities would result in direct adverse effects to 42 recorded archaeological properties due to their partial or total physical destruction and/or removal by project excavation.
-Table 3.17-14 lists the construction activities that would adversely impact the 42 recorded archaeological properties within the APE.
-As noted previously, the APE has been revised based on the engineering refinements described in the Preface and Chapter 2, Alternatives.
-Two previously recorded archaeological resources and one isolate were identified within the revised APE, and 10 archaeological sites that were previously listed are no longer within the revised APE.
+These construction activities would result in direct adverse effects to 49 recorded archaeological properties due to their partial or total physical destruction and/or removal by project excavation.
+Table 3.17-14 lists the construction activities that would adversely impact the 49 recorded archaeological properties within the APE.

-Table 3.17-14 Summary of Project Ground-Disturbing Actions with the Potential to CauseAdverse Effects to Archaeological Historic Properties
+Table 3.17-14 Summary of Project Ground-Disturbing Actions with the Potential to Cause Adverse Effects to Archaeological Historic Properties